thephpleague/url/4.0/url/manipulation.md

 ## Complete URL components and parts modifications

-To completely replace one of the URL part you can do so easily using the `Psr\Http\Message\UriInterface` interface modifying methods expose by the object
+To completely replace one of the URL part you can use the `Psr\Http\Message\UriInterface` interface modifying methods exposed by the object

 ~~~php
 use League\Url\Url;